FerosNS/ORBS/STARTUP.md

 > **Initial Setup:**

-> - Change the _settings.example.py file to settings.py and add in your environment information.
-This file will not be pushed out, except on the production server.
 > - Run the install script if you need python, pip, or Django.
+This will also set up your settings.py file.
 > - Set up your own MySQL installation and set it up for python.
-Either connect an existing SQL installation or install it through MySQL
+Either connect an existing SQL installation or connect it through a python-MySQL connection.
+Once you do this you need to input the correct information in your settings.py file.
-> - Run `python manage.py migrate` to install the current migration.
+> - Run `python manage.py migrate` to install the current migration of the database.
 > - Run `python manage.py runserver` to start up the development server.

 That's it!
 You should be good to go to continue development.
 If you need help with the framework, check out [Django's Website](https://docs.djangoproject.com/en/1.10/) to view the full documentation.